mxxcissie/AI-Document-Pipeline/README.md

 ## Scaling Considerations

-- Stateless FastAPI service enables horizontal scaling
+- Stateless FastAPI service supports horizontal scaling via replicas
-- FAISS can be replaced with managed vector databases (e.g., Pinecone, Weaviate)
+- FAISS can be replaced with distributed or managed vector databases such as Pinecone or Weaviate
+- Retrieval and generation can be separated into independent services
+- Async or background ingestion can support larger document processing workloads
+- Distributed caching and cache invalidation strategies can be added as traffic grows
-- LLM abstraction supports distributed or remote inference
+- LLM abstraction supports remote or distributed inference backends

-- Redis caching reduces repeated LLM load and improves throughput for repeated queries
+## Limitations

+- TF-IDF retrieval may underperform on semantic queries compared to dense embeddings
+- FAISS is single-node and not distributed
-- Architecture is suitable for integration into microservice-based systems
+- Cache invalidation is not implemented for dynamic document updates

 ## Future Improvements